 - Spacebar key longest key at the bottom, used to give blank space between letters and words. - Enter key also called Return key, two in number, used to move to the next line. - Backspace key used to erase what we have typed. - Cursor Control keys Show to the students the four arrow keys (up, down, left and right) on the keyboard, used to move the cursor.

-Open a MS Word file and show to the students the small blinking line called cursor.
+Show to the students the small blinking line called cursor.

 Make the students understand that the cursor shows the place where the typed letters will appear.